 "There's nothing wrong with Jeffrey, Jeffrey.
 It's really a very fine name, but it's not what anyone calls me any more, not how I wish to be known."

 Another round around the mulberries, and he again diverts, "Where did you get this name, Menachem, from anyway?"

 I explain that all Jewish boys are given a Hebrew name as part of their circumcision ceremony, that the name I was given was in memory of my late grandfather, Menachem.
-(I didn't want to confuse him with Baruch part -- one name was sufficient for me.)
+(I did not want to confuse him with Baruch part — one name was sufficient for me.)

 Yes, Jeffrey's new Christian name was now Menchem!

 As a postscript to this story . . . armed with my new passport, I go to the New South Wales Motor Registry Office, to renew my local driver's license.
 They take my photograph (this was the first time — new technology) and I go to the counter to pay.
 "Could I change my first name on the license, please", my hand in my pocket, ready to pull out my new, shiny, Menachem passport.